 You can safely wake up a non-brumating (hibernating) tortoise in the morning.
 Of course, it’s best to let the tortoise wake up when it feels ready to ensure it’s well-rested and won’t be startled.

 A healthy tortoise will naturally wake up by itself if the enclosure’s temperature and light levels are optimal.
 Remember, all tortoise species have different temperature requirements.

-If a tortoise is sleeping all day and night, it may be trying to brumate.
+If a tortoise sleeps all day and night, it may be attempting to brumate.